iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 In functional programming, and specifically in Clojure, everything is an expression.
 This is a way of saying that everything has a usable value.
-Concretely, the return value of an `if` expression is the value of the evaluated body (either the *then* or the *else* body).
+More concretely, the return value of an `if` expression is the value of the evaluated body (either the *then* or the *else* body).

 As an example, let's define the function `(sign x)`, which returns the string `"-"` if `x` is negative and otherwise `"+"`.
-The function looks like the
+The function looks as
-following:
+follows:

 ~~~ {.clojure}
 (defn sign [x]